-The risk of unacceptably high electrical fault currents can be minimised through design criteria i.e. through effective levels of electrical insulation/isolation.
-Such insulation can be achieved through physical spacing (creepage and clearance) of components, choice of components and dielectric materials, while ensuring the device operates properly.
+The risk of unacceptably high electrical fault currents can be minimised through design criteria i.e. through effective levels of electrical insulation/isolation between the operator or patient and live parts or potentially live parts in a fault condition.
+Such insulation can be achieved through physical spacing (creepage and clearance) of components, choice of components, and dielectric materials in order to achieve the required levels of insulation while ensuring the device operates properly.

-The effectiveness of electrical insulation is tested through electrical leakage measurements (results in mA or μA) while the level of isolation is often tested using a dielectric or insulation test.
-During a dielectric, or hipot test (further information available on hipot testers at, www.seaward.co.uk/hal-series), a high voltage (up to 4000V AC) is applied across different parts of the electronic design in order to stress the dielectrics.
-Results are displayed in mA or μA - similar to that of leakage current measurements.
+The effectiveness of electrical insulation is tested through electrical leakage measurements (results in mA or $\mu$ A) while the level of isolation is often tested using a dielectric or insulation test.
+During a dielectric, or hipot test, a potentially high voltage (up to 4000V AC) is applied across different parts of the electronic design in order to stress the dielectrics.
+Results are displayed in mA or $\mu$ A - similar to that of leakage current measurements.
 An insulation resistance test applies a lower DC voltage, typically between 250-500V DC, across different parts of the electronic design.
-The results are displayed in Mega ohms $(M\Omega)$.
+The results are displayed in megaohms (M $\Omega$ ).